-The strategy for the site was to create an experience that would be like a museum so it would be a clean gallery space where the diverse properties could be shown.
-But any gallery space would be the curation by the brand that would bring the collection of different hotel brands together and make it have a cohesive point of view.
-So we approached the design like a museum where we really valued the white space between the pieces of art knowing that it would give each brand space to stand on their own but it would pull everything together.
+The strategy for the site was to create an experience that would be like a museum, so it would be a clean gallery space where the diverse properties could be shown.
+But any gallery space would be curation by the brand that would bring the collection of different hotel brands together and make it have a cohesive point of view.
+So we approached the design like a museum where we valued the white space between the pieces of art, knowing that it would give each brand space to stand on their own, but it would pull everything together.

 EXPLORE THE COLLECTION